kda2495/IPA_Downloader/README.en.md

 Windows 7 has 2 limitations:
 1\.
 To add IPATool support, you need to patch ipatool.exe with this patch:
 [GoWin7Fixer](https://github.com/stunndard/golangwin7patch/releases/tag/v0.2)
-Launch GoWin7Fixer.exe and either transfer ipatool.exe directly on the program window, or click Open and specify ipatool.exe.
+Launch GoWin7Fixer.exe and, either transfer ipatool.exe directly on the program window, or click Open and specify the path to ipatool.exe.
 <details>
 <summary>Screenshot</summary>
 <img width="878" height="595" alt="5" src="https://github.com/user-attachments/assets/64d4086b-4f96-4f56-a2b3-be308f8b34bf" />